vertelab/odoo-record-keeping/record_keeping_project/README.rst

 To use this module, you need to:

-* Have rights to access Project and Project Tasks.
+* Have rights to access Project and Project Task objects.
 * Create or edit a Project or Project Task, Record-keeping will be a notebook tab in form view

 Bug Tracker